-Factor in that they have swam about 6000km in the annual Tongan humpback whale migration and not eaten since they left the Antarctic some 2-3 months before and you can probably understand their ardor!
+Factor in that they have swam about 6000km in the annual Tongan humpback whale migration.
+And not eaten since they left the Antarctic some 2-3 months before and you can probably understand their ardour!

-Heat runs are initiated by female humpback whales who signal that they “might” be ready to mate by slapping the surface of the water with her huge pectoral fins, sending a very clear signal to any male humpbacks in the vicinity.
+Heat runs are initiated by female humpback whales who signal that they “might” be ready to mate.
+They do this by slapping the surface of the water with her huge pectoral fins.
+Sending a very clear signal to any male humpbacks in the vicinity.

-Heat runs are extremely dynamic in nature and the quality of the humpback whale heat run encounters boil down to the ability of your boat’s skipper to read the situation and understand where to get you in the water – safely and without creating a problem for the oncoming whales.
+Heat runs are extremely dynamic in nature.
+The quality of the humpback whale heat run encounters boil down to the ability of your boat’s skipper to read the situation.
+Plus understand where to get you in the water – safely and without creating a problem for the oncoming whales.

 The next thing you know is that you are in the water and out of the blue comes the pack.

-It truly is an awe-inspiring site as the female leads the way and the males compete to stay in the race by charging each other to try and knock a competitor out, or diving below another male to blow a bubble curtain and disorientate him so that he drops out.
+It truly is an awe-inspiring site as the female leads the way.
+And the males compete to stay in the race by charging each other to try and knock a competitor out.
+Or by diving below another male to blow a bubble curtain and disorientate him so that he drops out.

-Incredibly, despite their seemingly intense focus on procreation they seem to know where you are and avoid you, which is pretty reassuring given the potential impact of a 35 ton creature traveling at speeds of up to 10 knots could have on the human frame.
+Incredibly, despite their seemingly intense focus on procreation.
+The whales seem to know where you are and avoid you.
+Which is pretty reassuring given the potential impact of a 35 ton creature travelling at speeds of up to 10 knots could have on the human frame.

-Heat runs can go on for hours so it’s quite possible to have multiple encounters by being picked up and then dropped in again in front of the pack!
+Heat runs can go on for hours and hours.
+So it’s quite possible to have multiple encounters by being picked up and then dropped in again in front of the pack!

 Back To: Humpback Encounters Main Menu